Top Candidates

 What type of things can you do?

-• Give applicants detail of the Interview Process, who they will meet and how they will be measured along the way — rather than arbitrarily determining who they will talk to, why not give them some input into who they will meet with during their interview process and also what each stage of the process will look to assess and uncover.
+• Give applicants detail of the interview process - who they will meet and how they will be measured along the way - rather than arbitrarily determining who they will talk to, why not give them some input into who they will meet with during their interview process and also what each stage of the process will look to assess and uncover.

-Provide applicants a general idea of how long the hiring process could be.
+• Provide regular feedback - As soon as you have assessed a candidate and whether they are to be invited back for interview, relay this information to the candidate in a timely and informative manner.
+Provide applicants with a general idea of how long the hiring process could be.
 This lowers expectations and that often allows you to maintain their interest a little longer.
 Failure to receive timely and relevant feedback is a massive gripe with candidates currently and is one of the main reasons for ghosting.

 • Make it a "real" two way process- take time to understand what the candidate is potentially looking for in their next move, what if any their reservations are and how you can potentially meet these.

-• Use a candidate platform -our engage platform enables the candidates to track their interview progress and feel involved in the process from the outset.
+• Use a candidate platform - our Engage platform enables the candidates to track their interview progress and feel involved in the process from the outset.
 This can be powerful in engagement from the outset and allows them to feel valued.

 If you would like to evaluate your hiring processes as you seek to reduce the risk of a "bad hire" why not complete our Hiring Checklist exercise.